So here we are for the second part of our journey in Croatia, probably the best.

 The arrangement made by the Croatian Parks Office is clean and does not denature the site at all.
 We could be in the park before the mass of tourists coming just for the day.
 The park is quite small, but allows to hike an 20ene for miles.
 We just loved the time we spent there.

-The next step took us to Split, back to the city, a pretty big one.
-The second largest of the country after Zagreb.
-The old center is splendid, it is full of little streets a little like Venice, but without the water!
+The following trip took us to Split for a return to the city, rather even a very big city!
+The second of the country behind Zagreb.
+The old center is splendid, it is full of small streets a little like Venice, but without the water!
 Also there is a very large park: park Marjan, which is worth the detour to have a panoramic view of the city, attention, it climbs!
 We went to the west end of the park to finish on a beach: Kasjuni beach, so called the most beautiful in the city.
 Again pebbles and gravel mixed, no sand!
 We rather enjoyed these 2 nights in the old town of Split.

-This is now the end of our adventures in Croatia, although today we plan to spend a day in Dubrovnik during our stay in southern Bosnia.
+Thus ends our adventures in Croatia, even if today we plan to spend a day in Dubrovnik during our stay in the south of Bosnia.

 - Plitvice National Park and its waterfalls